-- (2) In addition to the requirements in Federal Standard 368, ISO 9001 or ISO 9002 records shall include the date when inspection and testing were performed.
-These records shall be available for (i) 3 years after final payment; or (ii) 4 years from the end of the Contractor's fiscal year in which the record was created, whichever period expires first. - (3) Offerors are required to specify, in the space provided elsewhere in this solicitation, the name and address of each manufacturing plant or other facility where supplies will be available for inspection, indicating the item number(s) to which each applies. - (4) Within 10 calendar days after receipt of the written notice of award, the Contractor shall provide the Administrative Contracting Officer with the name of the individual and an alternate that will be responsible for inspecting each shipment under this contract. - (b) Inspection and receiving reports.
-(1) For each shipment released, one of the officials named by the Contractor under paragraph (a)(4) above shall sign a Quality Approved Manufacturer Certificate certifying that supplies have been inspected and found to comply with contract requirements.
-The certification shall read as follows:
+- ment, records shall include the date inspection and testing were performed.
+These records shall be available for (i) 3 years after final payment; or (ii) 4 years from the end of the Contractor's fiscal year in which the record was created, whichever period expires first. - (3) Offerors are required to specify, in the space provided elsewhere in this solicitation, the name and address of each manufacturing plant or other facility where supplies will be available for inspection, indicating the item number(s) to which each applies. - (4) The Contractor shall provide the Administrative Contracting Officer ACO with the name(s) of the individual and an alternate responsible for the inspection system.
+In the event that the designated individual(s) becomes unavailable to oversee the inspection system, the Contractor, within 10 calendar days of such event, shall provide the ACO with the names of the replacement individual(s). - (b) Inspection by the Contractor.
+The Contractor is required to demonstrate that the supplies in the shipment have been subject to and have passed all inspections and tests required by the contract and meet the requirements of the contract. - (c) Inspection by Government personnel.
+(1) Although the Government will normally rely upon the Contractor's representation as to the quality of supplies shipped, it reserves the right under the Inspection of Supplies-Fixed Price clause to inspect and test all supplies called for by this contract, before acceptance, at all times and places, including the point of manufacture.

-"I certify that all items in this shipment have been listed herein, and have been inspected and found to comply with all requirements of the contract."

-Signature of Certifying Official

-- (2) For shipments made to military facilities, the Contractor shall prepare and distribute the DD Form 250, Material Inspection and Receiving Report, or computer formatted equivalent of the form not later than the close of business the workday following shipment.
-The certification above shall be placed in block 16 on this form.
-The Contractor will be provided a supply of the DD Form 250 with complete instructions for preparation and distribution. - (3) For shipments made to civilian facilities only, the Contractor shall prepare and distribute not later than the close of business the workday following shipment a certification of inspection and conformance for the identified items, in accordance with instructions furnished at the time of award.
-The Contractor may furnish the requisite information on the DD Form 250 or computer formatted equivalent, company letterhead, or invoice document. - (c) Inspection by Government personnel.
-(1) Although the Government will normally rely upon the Contractor's certification as to the quality of supplies shipped, it reserves the right under the Inspection of Supplies-Fixed Price clause to inspect and test all supplies called for by this contract, before acceptance, at all times and places, including the point of manufacture.
 When the Government notifies the Contractor of its intent to inspect supplies before shipment, the Contractor shall notify or arrange for subcontractors to notify the designated GSA quality assurance office 7 workdays before the date when supplies will be ready for inspection.
-Shipment shall not be made until inspection by the Government is completed and shipment is authorized by the Government. - (2) Government inspection responsibility will be assigned to the GSA quality assurance office which has jurisdiction over the State in which the Contractor's or subcontractor's plant or other designated point for inspection is located. - (3) During the contract period, a Government representative may periodically select samples of supplies produced under this contract for Government verification inspection and testing.
-Samples sent to a Government testing facility will be disposed of as follows: Samples from an accepted lot, not damaged in the testing process, will be returned promptly to the Contractor after completion of tests.
+Shipment shall not be made until inspection by the Government is completed and shipment is authorized by the Government. - (2) The offeror shall indicate, in the spaces provided below, the location(s) at which the supplies will be inspected or made available for inspection.

+INSPECTION POINT

+ITEM NO(S) NAME OF MANUFACTURER NAME, ADDRESS (Including County), and TELEPHONE NUMBER as follows: Samples from an accepted lot, not damaged in the testing process, will be returned promptly to the Contractor after completion of tests.
 Samples damaged in the testing process will be disposed of as requested by the Contractor.
 Samples from a rejected lot will be returned to the Contractor or disposed of in a time and manner agreeable to both the Contractor and the Government.

+NOTE: If additional space is needed, the offeror may furnish the requested information by an attachment to the offer.

+(3) During the contract period, a Government representative may periodically select samples of supplies produced under this contract for Government verification, inspection, and testing.
+Samples selected for testing will be disposed of